apellegrino/corruscant/README.md

 fields = tpcf.validate_fields(fields)
 ```

-This assures that the input arrays will not be copied when constructing a tree.import tpcf
+This assures that the input arrays will not be copied when constructing a tree.
-import numpy as np